-The subjects form part of an established Local Authority built residential development situated approximately 2.5 miles North-West of Dundee City Centre.
+The subjects form part of an established Local Authority built residential development, situated approximately 3 miles north-west of Dundee City centre.
 The immediate surrounding properties are of similar age and construction.
 All essential amenities are available within easy reach.

 At the time of inspection, the subjects were generally found to be in a fair condition, although some works of repair and maintenance are required.
-Elements are also ageing and are likely to require attention and/or upgrading/replacement.
+Elements are also ageing and are likely to require attention and/or upgrading/replacement in due course.